 Ensuring your key message is up front is essential in fundraising emails because you only have a few seconds to catch your readers’ attention and their dollars.

-To help with this, you’ll want to provide your reader with key information they need to know in the first 150 to 200 words.
+To help with this, you’ll want to provide your reader with key information they need to know in the first 150 to 200 characters.
 That’s the amount of word real estate you have before you make the first ask.

 One of the cardinal mistakes of fundraising emails is not explaining to donors how donating actually makes a difference.
-What usually happens is that the email will stay something like, “Donate today to change lives.”
+What usually happens is that the email will say something like, “Donate today to change lives.”
 Or, “Donate now to make an impact on our community.”

 But here’s the thing, fearless fundraiser, you need to tell donors how lives are actually changed or how that impact happens with stats and stories.
 You don't need to bore your donors with technical or academic explanations (although hard data is powerful with the right delivery).
 It could just be a single sentence that neatly summarizes the “how.”
 Easy peasy.
+See the example above!

-The Perfect Call to Action (CTA)
+The perfect call to action (CTA)

 How many fundraising emails do you see each year where the call to action is “donate now?”
 A bunch.
 And sure, that is what we want donors to do, but it’s not the best way to actually get more donations.